Applies to

 When you receive an email notification, these are the fields you see in the email:

-- From name: This is the user who triggered the alert or a host.
-However, the email you see here is automation@org.smartsheet.com.
+• From name: The user who triggered the alert or a host.
+However, the email you see is automation@org.smartsheet.com.

-- Reply-to name: This field shows both the name of who triggered the alert and their actual email address.
+• Reply-to name: The name of who triggered the alert and their email address.

-- Reply-to email address: This is only the user’s email address.
+• Reply-to email address: The user’s email address.

 Usually, the name you see in the message is the person who triggered the alert, but sometimes you see the sheet owner's name appear as the sender.
 This happens when the email notification delivers any of the following: